 Sleep Complications and Drowsiness

 Some people experience sleep complications, such as insomnia, when using expectorants.
 To help avoid sleep complications, make sure to use the expectorant well in advance of when you plan to sleep.
 Alternately, expectorants cause some people to feel drowsy.
 If this occurs, exercise caution when operating machinery, driving a car and when making important decisions.
-If either sleep complications or drowsiness occur consistently while using an expectorant, consider trying a different
+If either sleep complications or drowsiness occur consistently while using an expectorant, consider trying a different medication.

 Skin Related Side Effects